MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/integration-services/security.md

 - Protect your egress traffic with [Azure Firewall](/azure/firewall/overview)

-- Use IP Filtering to lock down your endpoints so they can only be accessed by known network addresses.
+- Use IP Filtering to lock down your endpoints so they can only be accessed by known network addresses (this is applicable for logic apps not integrated into VNets).

 - If you have resources available publicly, use DNS obfuscation to deter any attackers; obfuscation means either custom domain names, or specific Azure resource names that don’t reveal the purpose or owner of a resource.